2026 LCS season: Format

 Similar to the Spring split, the Summer split will have the same eight (8) teams competing in a single-round robin tournament where all matches will be played in best-of-threes, with the top six (6) teams qualifying for the playoffs.
 Identical to the 2024 LCS season, the playoffs will be a double-elimination bracket with an extended lower bracket.
 All playoff matches will be played in best-of-fives, with the top three (3) teams in the playoffs securing qualification for the 2026 League of Legends World Championship, which will be hosted in the United States.
-If an LCS team finishes as a finalist at the 2026 Mid-Season Invitational, a fourth slot will be unlocked for the league.